redpanda-data/connect/website/docs/configuration/about.md

 ### Echoing

 Echoing is where Benthos can print back your configuration _after_ it has been parsed.
 It is done with the `echo` subcommand, which is able to show you a normalised version of your config, allowing you to see how it was interpreted:

 ```sh
 benthos -c ./your-config.yaml echo
 ```

 You can check the output of the above command to see if certain sections are missing or fields are incorrect, which allows you to pinpoint typos in the config.

 [processors]: /docs/components/processors/about
 [config-interp]: /docs/configuration/interpolation
 [config.testing]: /docs/configuration/unit_testing
+[config.resources]: /docs/configuration/resources
 [json-references]: https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03
 [components]: /docs/components/about